Software-Tools-Fall-25/Group_1_Project_Repo/README.md

 ### Health Outcomes

 The obesity rate has a mean of 30.5% and a standard deviation of 8.2, meaning that obesity can vary greatly across tracts but clusters at the 30% mark.
 The skew of 0.43 is a low positive skew with only a few outliers at the top pulling up the mean.
 The diabetes rate reports lower values with a mean of 10.8% and standard deviation of 4.3, but a moderate right skew (0.93) tells us it is more disproportionate than obesity rates.
-Cancer reports a high skew value (1.29).
-For instance, the 95th percentile tells us the tract can see a 9% cancer rate, while the average is 5.65%.
+Finally, the binge eating rate has a mean of around 18.07% for all census tracts and reports both low skew and standard deviation.

 ### Food Access